paulaamaya/notebook-sql/sql-notes.md

 HAVING AGG(colname2) another condition
 ```

 We may wish to look at the average rating of adult movies (15+) per language.
 Which languages have an average age certificate strictly higher than 15?
-The follwing query gives us what we need:
+The following query gives us what we need:

 ```sql
 SELECT movie_lang,